A Relaxed Localized Trust-Region Reduced Basis Approach for Optimization of Multiscale Problems: Optimization of multiscale problems based on the TSRBLOD

-which again uses the fact that $a_\mu$ is symmetric.
-With the resulting coarse approximation $\phkmrb \in V_H$ reconstructed from $\ptsmrb$, we can compute the reduced gradient as
+which again uses the symmetry of $a_\mu$.
+With the resulting coarse approximation $\phkmrb \in V_H$ reconstructed from~$\ptsmrb$, we can compute the reduced gradient as

-\begin{remark}[Generalization of the TSRBLOD approach to parameterized right-hand sides] For carrying out the reduction process in this chapter, we emphasize that this requires generalizing the TSRBLOD approach to parameterized right-hand sides and output functionals.
-Thus, the offline-online decomposition as explained in \cite{tsrblod} changes slightly.
-We still omit a further technical description for brevity, noting that the online efficiency remains the same. \end{remark}
+\begin{remark}[Generalization of the TSRBLOD approach] We emphasize that the TSRBLOD approach in \cite{tsrblod} did not consider a parameterized right-hand side or an output functional.
+We still omit a further technical description for brevity, noting that an efficient online system can still be observed. \end{remark}